nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart3.md

 }

 /**
- * You should have your own function to generate a response to user input.
+ * You should have your own function to generate a response to user command.
  * Replace this stub with your completed method.
  */
-private String getResponse(String input) {
+private String getResponse(String command) {
-    return "Duke heard: " + input;
+    return "Duke heard: " + command;
 }
 ```